kb-dk/solr-and-snippets/README.md

 writing this, it is not yet known when and where it works.
 Then you have to do that manually according to the eXist manual.
 See your server

+The upload function is implemented as a [perl script](#ingest-and-indexing-utilities) executed by ant

 ```
 http://just.an.example.org:8080/exist/apps/dashboard/index.html